-The carousel, roundabout or Merry-Go-Round, has a long history stemming back to the time of the crusades and was used as a method of training for combat, with riders galloping in circles throwing balls to one another.
-Eventually, these became more of a competition using their swords, which the Italian crusaders called ‘Carosello’ or ‘Little War’.
-This was taken up in France where the word, ‘carousel’ originated.
+Carousels, roundabouts, and Merry-Go-Rounds have a long history documented in art, stemming back to the time of the crusades.
+It was used as a method of training for combat, with riders galloping in circles throwing balls at one another.
+Eventually, these became more of a competition using their swords, which the Italian crusaders called “carosello” or “Little War.”
+This was taken up in France where the word “carousel” originated.

-This canvas by the French mannerist, glass maker and illustator, Antoine Caron depicts what appears to be a display of military skills with the riders circling and throwing their spears.
-The audience to the left are clearly of the upper classes going by their dress.
+This canvas by the French mannerist, glass maker, and illustrator, Antoine Caron, depicts what appears to be a display of military skills.
+The riders circle around and throw their spears.
+The audience to the left are clearly of the upper classes going by their clothes.
 The inclusion of such an exotic creature as the elephant reveals how much this was now seen as entertainment rather than as a method to train soldiers for battle.

 Artists have frequently depicted this device and they way in which it has become an integral part of our entertainment landscape.

-The popularity of the funfair and, in particular, the carousel, took off in the 19th Century all over Europe.
-In this ceramic painting, the Hungarian artist, Jozse Rippel Ronai has his rider appearing to gallop along in the race with the other horses.
+The popularity of the funfair and, in particular, the carousels, took off in the 19th century all over Europe.
+In this ceramic painting, the Hungarian artist József Rippl-Rónai has his rider galloping along in the race with the other horses.
 Her waist ribbons fly in the wind and, although the rider is faceless, her body language tells you that she is enjoying the freedom, ironic as it is that the horses are never going to escape their life on the carousel.

-At the time that Spencer worked on this, he was separated from his second wife and was living alone.
+At the time that Stanley Spencer worked on this, he was separated from his second wife and was living alone.
 The sense of melancholy that this scene on Hampstead Heath creates is palpable.
-The lack of people, the lofty view all point to a man whose loneliness has emptied the world of all meaning.
+The lack of people and the lofty view all point to a man whose loneliness has emptied the world of all meaning.
 The never ending rotation of the roundabout would only magnify the feelings of hopelessness.
-However, this style of roundabout, the chairs suspended by chains, only recently invented, does throw the rider out from the centre of the vortex; giving a small sense of the freedom that could come about, if one was only ready to take that first step.
+However, with this style of roundabout, the chairs are suspended by chains.
+It was only recently invented and throws the rider out from the centre of the vortex, giving a small sense of the freedom that could come about, if one was only ready to take that first step.

 This linocut print is dizzying in every aspect and is an excellent comparison to Gertler’s work.
-While Gertler has frozen his ‘victims’ in time and space; never to leave, Power has his figures flying through the air at a frenetic pace, creating a dazzling kaleidoscope of movement.
+While Gertler has frozen his “victims” in time and space, never to leave, Power has his figures flying through the air at a frenetic pace, creating a dazzling kaleidoscope of movement.
 When you look at Spencer’s static ride, you can now see what excitement can come from this.
 At first, you can experience the thrill of the ride, but you very quickly realise that the riders are at the very edge of their seats and the danger becomes all too apparent.
-The use of just two colours: Chinese and chrome orange and Chinese blue and the curves create density but the lighter shades at the outer edges form the force lines and it is this that evokes the fearful nature of this ride.
+The use of just two colours, Chinese and chrome orange and Chinese blue, along with the curves, create density.
+The lighter shades at the outer edges form the force lines and it is this that evokes the fearful nature of this ride.

-A ride that goes nowhere, on static animals that will never leave their stations does not sound that appealing, however, the timeless nature of the carousel means that it will always have a place in any environment designed for fun and imagination
+A ride that goes nowhere, on static animals that will never leave their stations does not sound that appealing, however, the timeless nature of carousels in art means that it will always have a place in any environment designed for fun and imagination